kokseen1/Sanzan/README.md

 - Audio is not supported for streams.
 - Previewing audio is not supported.
-- Because `cv2.waitKey` is unable to maintain a consistent playback framerate for `cv2.imshow`, preview mode will display frames as quickly as they are produced.
+- Because `cv2.waitKey` is unable to maintain a consistent playback framerate for `cv2.imshow`, preview mode will display frames as quickly as they are generated.
 - Container formats like MKV will not decrypt reliably and must be converted to mp4 before encrypting.
-See this [issue](https://github.com/kokseen1/Sanzan/issues/11#issue-1268649172).
+See [this issue](https://github.com/kokseen1/Sanzan/issues/11#issue-1268649172).